thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 The `Cell` attribute differs from the `Record` attribute as it can be used:

-- on class properties and methods.
+- on class properties and methods (public, protected or private).
 - with tabular data **without header** (in absence of header you are required to specify the offset number).

 The `Cell` attribute can take up to three (3) arguments which are all optional: